 Sterility and a vast array of medical devices – from procedural instruments to monitoring systems – are critical to ensure the best possible patient outcomes.

-Operation Smile care centers and medical mission sites are no exception.
+Operation Smile care centers and surgical program sites are no exception.

 The unintentional results are environments that can also evoke the nonmedical definition of “sterile” – stark and uninviting.

 They can also strike fear and anxiety in young patients and their families, some of whom have never before stepped foot inside a medical facility.